MicrosoftDocs/windows-dev-docs/hub/dev-environment/javascript/nodejs-on-wsl.md

 ---
-title: Set up NodeJS on WSL 2
+title: Set up Node.js on WSL 2
 description: A guide to help you get your Node.js development environment set up on Windows Subsystem for Linux (WSL).
 author: mattwojo
 ms.author: mattwoj